jaredly/j3/Roadmap.md

 - [x] wrapping a placeholder shoudl strip the placeholderness
 - [x] clicking in a tmp thing shouldn't ditch the text

+## NExr streps

+- [ ] autocomplete other toplevel definitions!!
+  - hrm ok. so ... parse ... and then, use that somehow.

 ##

 What iff